-In order to develop the habits of a liberally educated lifelong learner, all incoming students will choose 10 co-curricular events to attend on campus across the fall and winter terms.
+In order to develop the habits of a liberally educated lifelong learner, all incoming students will choose 10 cocurricular events to attend on campus across the fall and winter terms.
 Qualifying co-curricular events include, but are not limited to, lectures and presentations by Transylvania faculty or visiting scholars and artists, campus plays, films, art shows and concerts and qualifying activities organized by the Office of Community Engagements.
-(1/4 course unit.)
-CR/NC grading.
+(1/4 course unit awarded for successful completion of the requirements).